 SkillSurvey’s online reference checking solutions provide data-driven insights into a candidate’ past behaviors and soft skills.
-We can help you identify job-specific criteria for more than 400 jobs, collect feedback from a candidate’ peers, supervisors, and direct reports, and deliver summary candidate information to help hiring managers conduct more probing interviews.
+We can help you identify job-specific criteria for hundreds of jobs, collect feedback from a candidate’ peers, supervisors, and direct reports, and deliver summary candidate information to help hiring managers conduct more probing interviews.
 Additionally, we can help make your hiring process more compliant by leveraging proven I/O best practices and predictive talent analytics.
 Learn more by watching a short video demo.

 Check out these related resources: